-Hurricane Rafael becomes a Category 2 storm as it nears Cuba
+Hurricane Rafael intensifies rapidly as it nears Cuba

 Rafael continues to strengthen and forecast to be near major Category 3 hurricane status at landfall in western Cuba.

-Hurricane Rafael has intensified into a Category 2 hurricane just hours before it is forecast to make landfall in Cuba, according to the United States National Weather Service.
+Hurricane Rafael has intensified into a powerful Category 2 hurricane just hours before it is forecast to make landfall in Cuba, according to the United States National Weather Service.

-Hurricane Rafael is located about 260km (160 miles) south-southeast of Havana, Cuba, with maximum sustained winds of 160km/h (100mph), the Miami-based National Hurricane Center (NHC) reported on Wednesday.
+Hurricane Rafael is located about 205km (130 miles) south-southeast of Havana, Cuba, with maximum sustained winds of 175km/h (110mph), the Miami-based National Hurricane Center (NHC) reported on Wednesday.

-Rafael continues to strengthen and is expected to be on the cusp of “major hurricane” intensity – classified as Category 3 or above – at landfall in western Cuba, the NHC added.
+Rafael continues to strengthen and is now expected to reach “major hurricane” intensity – classified as Category 3 or above – at landfall in western Cuba, with maximum sustained winds of 185km/h (115mph), the NHC added.

 It was another stroke of bad news for Cuba, which has been struggling with blackouts while recovering from Hurricane Oscar, which killed at least six people two weeks ago in the eastern part of the island.